 Netflix, Amazon Prime Instant Video, BBC iPlayer, ITV Hub and many others are all available on subscription or as a free service, but unless you have a Smart TV you'll need a separate device to use them.

 Thankfully, as long as you have a broadband internet connection capable of over 2Mbps speeds, there are plenty of options out there in the media streaming box market to add smart capabilities to an existing TV.
 And they needn't cost the Earth.

 - Which is the best movie streaming service in the UK?
 Netflix vs Amazon Prime vs Now TV and more

 - Netflix review: The leading light in home entertainment

 For less than £150 - sometimes considerably so - you can buy a small device that gives you all of the content you could ever want and then some.
 What's more, some of them even support Ultra HD streaming to match your latest 4K TV.

 So these are the contenders you should consider.

 What is it?

-After sticking with the last generation for three years, Apple finally developed a new Apple TV box that is more powerful, has a touchscreen remote control with Siri voice recognition, and access to its own App Store to purchase and download tvOS apps based on their iOS equivalents.
+The fourth generation Apple TV box is more powerful than previous iterations, has a touchscreen remote control with Siri voice recognition, and access to its own App Store to purchase and download tvOS apps based on their iOS equivalents.